edurange/edurange-documentation/course_modules/nfs.md

   [1] Postel's Principle,  in RFC 760, "an implementation should be conservative in its sending behavior, and liberal in its receiving behavior"

-  [2] Ptacek and Newsham, Insertion, evasion, and denial of service: Eluding network intrusion detection [3] Sommer and Paxson, Outside the closed world: On using machine learning for network intrusion detection;
+  [2] Ptacek and Newsham, Insertion, evasion, and denial of service: Eluding network intrusion detection

+  [3] Sommer and Paxson, Outside the closed world: On using machine learning for network intrusion detection

        protocol dialects, optional extensions, LangSec, etc.

 * an appreciation for seeing the 'network' as a resource you can read